FAIR Fine Art Checklist

 What to tell the FAIR photograph specialist

-A short, factual intake note helps the appraiser separate a trimming question from an edition, condition, or framing question.
+A short intake note helps the appraiser separate a trimming question from an edition, condition, or framing question.

 • State whether the print is loose, mounted, framed, face-mounted, or otherwise fixed into a package that limits border visibility.